ONEARMY/academy/docs/universe/make-your-logo.md

 # Let's make your logo!
 We provide 2 options to make your own logo.
 For both you need to install the Precious Plastic fonts.
 Make sure to keep the above guidelines in mind and if if you need help you can ask around in our [#Universe](https://discordapp.com/invite/QUw8A3w) channel in Discord.

 1. **The oldschool way:** Download al the files and templates from the [download-kit](../download).
 You can use your own software to modify.
-Photoshop, Illustarter, GIMP, Sketch, paint.
+Photoshop, Illustrator, GIMP, Sketch, paint.
 Whatever gets you going.

 2. **The new way:** Use Figma, a free online tool.
 We like to use it at Precious Plastic to create graphic assets.
 It's free and Multi-platform (Windows, Mac and even Linux) which makes it a great tool to collaborate.<br>
-2.1 - You need to create your on account.
-Go to www.figma.com and click on Sign up (top-right corner).You can either download the [desktop app](https://www.figma.com/downloads/) or use it directly in your browser.
+2.1 - You need to create your own account.
+Go to www.figma.com and click on Sign up (top-right corner).
+You can either download the [desktop app](https://www.figma.com/downloads/) or use it directly in your browser.
 If you choose the second option, then you need to install the [Font Installer](https://www.figma.com/downloads/) to use the custom Precious Plastic font within the software.<br>
 2.2 - If you want to learn more about Figma and how to use the editor you can watch [this video.](https://youtu.be/DSrbwCrEIII)<br>
 2.3 - Once it's done, we're ready to create your logo.
 Follow this link:<br>
 https://www.figma.com/file/YpkQ9zzWMLS1R47pJcKBxJ/Logo-Generator.<br>